blackcub3s/MSc-FinalThesis/README.md

 (data visualization), seaborn (enhanced layer for matplotlib), numpy (matrix laboratory), pandas (data science).
 In order to write my final thesis I used LaTeX as, to the best of my knowledge, is the highest typographic quality system available as open source.

+# Abstract (for a more technical read)

+In the last years scientists have tried to develop predictive models for forecasting a future onset of Alzheimer's disease (AD) in people with Mild Cognitive Impairment (MCI), using fluid, imaging and neuropsychological biomarkers.
+To the best of our knowledge, the question of whether functional magnetic resonance imaging (fMRI) can serve as a viable predictor for the aforementioned disease in MCI individuals remains unanswered.
+We have developed a single-subject predictive model using, for each individual, solely a rsfMRI scan obtained at the screening visit of the ADNI and follow-up longitudinal data about future outcomes (AD presence/absence).
+We included in our model 23 MCI-c (mean time until conversion: 1.65 years) and 51 MCI-nc patients (mean time of follow-up: 4.61 years).
+Scan preprocessing pipelines consisted on registering each scan to Shen's Atlas (214 ROIs), extract functional connectivity measures and use them as predictors (either with or without dimensionality reduction) and pair them with the future outcomes to train and test supervised machine learning models via 10-fold cross-validation.
+We found conversion from MCI to AD can be predicted from rsfMRI with a multilayer perceptron with no dimensionality reduction with a reasonable accuracy (77.03%, 95% CI from 67 to 87%), good ROC AUC (0.81), very high specficity (specMLP = 90.20, 95% CI from 83 to 97%) but weak sensitivity (47.83%, 95% CI from 36 to 59%).
+Logistic regression and the Support Vector machines also obtained reasonable diagnostic accuracies (75.68%, both of them).
+The models cannot be deployed to clinical practice yet: further research is needed to increase sensitivity.

 # Folders and files to comment